-College nannies and tutors has a part-time option for sitters.
+4. College Nannies & Tutors has a part-time option for sitters.
 The website describes it as being for parents with “unpredictable schedules.”
 Hello actors!
 They also have service areas all over LA.

-Based in Pasadena, Meredith and Co. provides on-call service to those actor parents who don’t live west of the 5.
-She offers care for parents “in a pinch” and there is a flat fee of $20 for each sitter with a 2 hour minimum.
+7. Based in Pasadena, Meredith and Co. provides on-call service to those actor parents who don’t live west of the 101.
+Meredith offers care for parents “in a pinch” and there is a flat fee of $20 for each sitter with a 2 hour minimum.
 Each caregiver is selected and vetted by Meredith, who is also a caregiver.
 We have used them several times and have adored each sitter.
 Highly recommend!

-Facebook has several closed or secret parenting actor groups.
+8. Facebook has several closed or secret parenting actor groups.
 Inside these groups parents post about what auditions they’ll be at the next day in the hopes someone is willing to connect with them and watch their kid while they run in the room.
 Ask around…I’m sure one of your friends is holding out on you.
 In fact Motherhood in Hollywood has a secret group for parents who find themselves in a pickle with an audition.
 Just let me know if you’re interested and I’ll add you!
 There’s also a closed group called the Improv Babysitters for parents to connect with other actors who are babysitting on the side.
 Circle of life!